a-ignatov-parc/tvdml/README.md

 ## Intro

-This is a library that main goal is to greatly simplify app development for Apple TV using [React.js](https://reactjs.org/) and providing tools to solve problems like:
+This is a library that's the main goal is to greatly simplify app development for Apple TV using [React.js](https://reactjs.org/) and provide tools to solve problems like:

 - React.js integration with TVML and TVJS.
 - Routing.
 - Event binding.
-- Detecting "Menu" button.
+- "Menu" button detection.

 ## System Requirements